-The Academic Success Centre is now serving the Ted Rodgers School of Management community virtually.
+The Academic Success Centre is now serving the Ted Rogers School of Management community virtually.
 Please review our full list of PDF fileservices available for remote and online support, opens in new window.

 To better serve students’ health and wellness, Ryerson University has three main areas of support:

 - Health Promotion

 All documentation in support of any academic consideration request, including medical, other unforeseen circumstances, religious, aboriginal and spiritual observance, athletic competitions, etc. must be submitted to your program department.

 The Centre offers a variety of sexual health, menstrual and hygiene supplies.
 Many of the supplies can be found just outside the office in SCC313 on the resource table, with more selection available inside the Centre.

 The GFC provides hunger relief for those struggling with financial obligations, poverty and underemployment.
 Through several services we assist full and part-time students, staff, and faculty from the Ryerson community to overcome financial obstacles by providing access to food through a drop-in food bank, workshops and educational events.

 Program offerings include CIS, OUA and competitive Club teams, many of which are nationally ranked; recreational and fitness programs offered to both Ryerson students and the surrounding community; world class facilities; and an extensive outreach program that both immerses our student-athletes in service activities and invites the community onto campus to utilize our facilities.